AliRn76/shortener/Readme.md

 ## Simple usage:

-`docker run --name shortener -d alirn76/url-shortener:v1.3`
+`docker run --name shortener -d alirn76/url-shortener:latest`

 ## Options:

 ### Publish:
-Instance starts at **port 8000**, so you can publish it in any port you want.
+The instance starts at **port 8000**, so you can publish it in any port you want.

 ### WORKER:
  **Default** is `2`

-Instance starts with how many workers
+The instance starts with how many workers?

 ### BASE\_URL: